sourcegraph/handbook/content/departments/people-talent/talent/process/opening_a_new_job.md

 - Job description
 - Potential qualifying questions that we can utilize on our job application to [automatically reject](https://support.greenhouse.io/hc/en-us/articles/360000653472-Auto-reject) inbound applicants that don't meet our minimum requirements

+Prior to the intake call, the Recruiter sends the Hiring Manager the following message to ensure everyone is prepared for the call:

+Hi `hiring manager`!
+As we prepare for our intake call scheduled for `Date & Time`, I wanted to provide you with a list of topics we will be covering.
+This will help us utilize our 30 minutes efficiently and ensure that we have all the necessary information to kick off the search successfully.
+Prior to our call, please fill out this form.
+In addition to reviewing these answers, here are some additional questions we will discuss:

+- (If this is a backfill) What wasn’t working with **\_\_**?
+- Walk me through the reason for this position / why this role is important on the team / how does this role impact the business overall?
+- What will this person be working on day to day?
+- Short-term goals: where can this person make an immediate impact?
+What are some projects they’ll be working on?
+- Walk me through your ideal profile & background.
+When you look at a profile/resume, what do you want to see & will impress you?
+- Top 3 things you’re looking for?
+- Start-up vs large company experience?
+- Ideal companies?

+Lastly, we will finalize the interview process and confirm who will be on the interview panel.
+If you have any questions or need clarification on any of the points above, please let me know.
+Thank you for your prep work ahead of time.
+Looking forward to kicking this role off!

 ### Step 2: Greenhouse

 The Recruiter opens the job in Greenhouse by clicking "Add" at the top, then "Create a Job":